StochSS/stochss-compute/README.md

 # StochSS-Compute

-With StochSS-Compute, you can run gillespy2 simulations on your own server.
+With StochSS-Compute, you can run GillesPy2 simulations on your own server.
 Results are cached and anonymized, so you can easily save and recall previous simulations.

 ## Installation

 #### Quick Start

 - If you would like to set up a virtual environment, follow these [instructions](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment) first.
-Otherwise, continue with the next step.

 ```
 git clone https://github.com/StochSS/stochss-compute.git